aaaalabs/arkify/ROADMAP.md

 ---

-**Let's build the future of project storytelling, one phase at a time.**
+**Let's build the future of universal storytelling, one phase at a time.**

+> "Every story worth telling has multiple layers.
+Arkify reveals them all."

 *Last updated: 2025-10-22*
 *Current phase: Phase 0 (Week 1)*
+*Future vision: Universal storytelling (Phase 7+)*